krutoo/middleware-axios/README.md

   // ...and do something after
 });

-// use like normal axios
-api.get('/user/12345').then(response => {
+// use almost like normal axios api.get('/user/12345').then(response => {
   console.log(response.data);
   console.log(response.status);